 These G codes are used to specify a circular motion (CW or CCW) of the linear axes (Circular motion is possible in the X and Z axes as selected by G18).
-The x and z values are used to specify the end point of the motion and can use either absolute (x and z) or incremental motion (x and y).
-If either the x or z is not specified, the endpoint of the arc is the same as the starting point for that axis.
-There are two ways to specify the center of the circular motion; the first uses x or x to specify the distance from the starting point to the center of the arc; the second uses x to specify the radius of the arc.
+The x and Z values are used to specify the end point of the motion and can use either absolute (x and Z) or incremental motion (U and W).
+If either the x or Z is not specified, the endpoint of the arc is the same as the starting point for that axis.
+There are two ways to specify the center of the circular motion; the first uses I or K to specify the distance from the starting point to the center of the arc; the second uses R to specify the radius of the arc.